OSGeo/OSGeoLive-doc/en/quickstart/52nSOS_quickstart.rst

   * Query the 52°North SOS Capabilities to determine what queries it supports.
   * Query details about an Observation from the SOS.
-  * Use a lightweight visualisation tool delivered together with the SOS to explore the available data.
+  * Use a lightweight visualisation tool "helgoland" delivered together with the SOS to explore the available data.
   * Explore the REST API endpoint for client developers.

 .. contents:: Contents